torchbox/wagtailsurveys/README.md

         return form_data
 ```

-Note that this code also changes submissions list view.
+Note that this code also changes the submissions list view.

-#### Check that submission already exists for a user
+#### Check that a submission already exists for a user

-If you want to forbid users to take survey or poll twice,
+If you want to prevent users from taking a survey or poll more than once,
-you need to override `serve` method in page model.
+you need to override the `serve` method in page model.

 For example:
 ```python